 Track 2: I have often wondered what I might leave in a note to my family should something ever unexpectedly happen to me.
 Given all the trouble and tragedy we see around us in the news, it's something I think most of us, at one time or another, have thought about.
 In one simple, eloquent lyric, the Avett Brothers captured my heart's feelings about what I would hope to express, "Always remember there was nothing worth sharing, like the love that let us share our name."

 For many years now, a couple of hand-picked compilations of the Avett Brothers' songs (introduced to me by Nate Wray), have accompanied me as I have traveled by car up the Provo Canyon, on train rides between SLC & Reno, sitting in window seats on airplane rides to CA, or simply as my daily soundtrack as I work from my desktop at home.
 It centers me somehow.
 I'm sure I've listened to Scott and Seth Avett sing "Murder in the City" at least 200 times.
 It was the first song I knew I wanted to record on THE GOOD-MORROW.
-I think a lot about my family when I hear it and it reminds me of what is really worth sharing in life - love.
+I think of my family when I hear it and it reminds me of what is really worth sharing in life - love.

 I'm very grateful for Paul Jacobsen's heartfelt collaboration on this, Scott Wiley's guidance as we recorded, and Brian Bingham (The Backyard Revival) and Anne Stevens's beautiful playing.
 They have all been inspired muses for me in the process of putting together this album.
-I hope you like it!
+I truly hope you like it!

 #thegoodmorrow #thequietlife #murderinthecity #angel #fixyou